nightroman/FarNet/PowerShellFar/README.md

 * `[AltF7]`

-    Search.
-It is not really implemented.
+    Search, not really implemented at the moment.

 *********************************************************************